Matt pauses above Cottonwood Canyon.

 15.8 Back at parking

-Three Forks Loop Trail Map Getting there: Going south, take the first Spanish Fork exit from I-15 (US-6 to Price and Manti).
+Getting there: Going south, take the first Spanish Fork exit from I-15 (US-6 to Price and Manti).
 Go east on US-6 and enter Spanish Fork Canyon.
 Drive 5.5 miles from the mouth of the canyon then turn left on the Diamond Fork road.
 Drive 10 miles and spot a gravel turnoff on the right (southeast side of the road) that crosses Diamond Fork Creek.
 Drive into the parking area (restrooms may be closed).
 GPS N 40° 05.104' W 111° 21.302'.

 Other ways you can get to the Diamond Fork trails: (1) Hobble Creek: From Springville, head up Hobble Creek Canyon.
 Once you enter the canyon, keep right at every fork in the road.
 You'll cross over the pass and down into Diamond Fork.
 You'll reach the Diamond Fork Road about 13 miles after leaving Springville.
 (2) Ray's Valley Road: In Spanish Fork Canyon, go a few miles further up the canyon to Ray's Valley Road.
 You can access the trails directly from the paved road, or continue onto the dirt road (keep left at the intersection with the Strawberry road) and down into Diamond Fork.
 You'll reach the paved Diamond Fork road about 17 miles after leaving US-6.
 (3) Strawberry: From US-40, turn south at the westernmost end of the reservoir.
 Drive 8 miles on pavement then turn right onto a dirt road.
-(Note: May be paved as of July 2004.)
+(Note: May be paved in the future.)
 About 7 miles later, it will meet the dirt extension of Ray's Valley Road.
 Keep right and drop 2 miles down to the Diamond Fork road.

 Riding resources for this trail: